 Most people do not automatically think of buying commercial property when they first get into property investing.
-That’s probably because most people are much more familiar with residential properties than commercial ones and so they stick with what they know.
+That’s probably because most people are much more familiar with residential buildings than commercial ones and so they stick with what they know.

 However, that could be a mistake as there are a number of advantages to commercial property that will appeal to first-time investors, as well as a few negatives:

 - Rental income is often more secure over longer periods of time thanks to lease agreements

 - Often, little to no renovation is needed as the tenant will want to fit out the premises to suit their requirements

 - A wide range of premises are available that suit any level of investor

 - Tenants usually have the responsibility for repairs and maintenance rather than the owner

 - Long leases can become more restrictive to the owner should they wish to sell